bernieplug/eepelican/content/blog/promotions-tracker-by-efficient-era.md

 The issue becomes even stickier when you are handling multiple products.
 Offering separate Promotion Codes for each one requires a high level of attention to detail, and if you want to measure your ROI during that period, there is no way.
 Even if there was a smart way for you get customers to inform you when they claimed your code, you will still need to monitor that data and sift through pages and pages worth of excel sheets.
 It can seem like a huge task to sort through relevant information like how many times your promotion was claimed or how much additional revenue was brought in during a specific time frame.

-###Now You Can Track Promotions : Introducing Promotions Tracker
+###Now You Can Track Promotions ..
+Introducing Promotions Tracker!
 While there’s no way to track your promotions through Seller Central, Efficient Era has just added a brand new solution that doesn’t involve the mind-numbing sifting of data.
 This is important to those of us who don’t exactly call our selves data gurus, but still want to have a decent idea of how much revenue is generated from our promotions.

 By using Efficient Era’s Promotions Tracker, you can effectively monitor how many times your discount codes were used, including the exact orders that were generated from each of your promotions.
 We compile all of your data into easily readable tables, searchable in a variety of ways so you can know exactly how promotions performed.
 Ok, we just got goosebumps at the thought of measurable promotions, what a concept!